Current Issues and Problems Facing Pakistan Poultry Industry

 Lack of Required Regulation by the Government of Pakistan:

-- Pakistan Poultry Association is receiving demands for Value Added Chicken products from a number of countries of European Union particularly Spain, France and also from Canada, Saudi Arabia and other GCC countries.
-Most counties want to ascertain whether the exporting country has regulations, which would enable their exporters to export disease free, safe, healthy and hygienic food, free of bacterial contamination, etc.
+Pakistan Poultry Association is receiving demands for Value Added Chicken products from a number of countries of the European Union particularly Spain, France and also from Canada, Saudi Arabia, and other GCC countries.
+Most counties want to ascertain whether the exporting country has regulations, which would enable their exporters to export disease-free, safe, healthy, and hygienic food, free of bacterial contamination, etc.

-- Last year, the Saudi Government sent their inspection team to inspect the Poultry & Meat Processing Plants that were desirous of exporting to Saudi Arabia.
-They approved some poultry processing units and some meat processing units but laid down an observation that the Government of Pakistan had no regulations for inspection of slaughter houses for ensuring contamination free and hygienic food production.
+Last year, the Saudi Government sent its inspection team to inspect the Poultry & Meat Processing Plants that were desirous of exporting to Saudi Arabia.
+They approved some poultry processing units and some meat processing units but laid down an observation that the Government of Pakistan had no regulations for the inspection of slaughterhouses for ensuring contamination-free and hygienic food production.
 As such, though huge amounts have been paid by the processing plants, the exports are held in abeyance.

 To withdraw Import Duty and Sales Tax on the Import of Soybean Meal

 Presently, soybean meal is not being produced in Pakistan and hence poultry sector meets its requirement by importing from abroad.
 In Federal Budget 2014-15 Government introduced import duty @ 5% and sales tax @5% thereon, which increased the cost of production of poultry products tremendously.
 Soybean Meal is very rich source of vegetable protein and is being used as an essential poultry feed ingredient.
 It constitutes more than 15% of poultry feed.
 Poultry feed is major component, which is around 70 percent of total cost of production of poultry products.